HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/advanced_hosting/slides.md

 2. Make multiple commits or a single commit
 3. Sync those changes to the server to upload them to your site

 ---

 ## THATS IT

 Done, you have a website working!

 ---

 ## Setting up your own domain

 You have to buy your domain properly from a website, whatever you have hosted properly.

 I use namecheap, there are a ton.

 ---

-## Connecting your Domain

-TODO: How do I do this?

----

 ## Hosting Multiple Projects